What We Do

 In line with the demands laid out in the Vancouver Declaration, INPUD seeks to promote the health and defend the human rights of people who drugs globally by challenging and exposing stigma, discrimination and the negative impacts of criminalisation on peers and communities.
 We primarily do this through amplifying and representing peers in global advocacy at international agencies such as the United Nations and those undertaking international development work, such as the Global Fund.
 Additionally we support the growth and development of national and regional peer networks engaged in advocacy, service delivery and community building.
 We believe people who use drugs must be meaningfully represented in the decision-making processes which affect our lives, and that peers posses unique insight through our lived experience which can be utilised to strengthen health services and harm reduction programmes.

-The following represent some of our core advocacy positions and examples of actions, publications or other documents we've produced to support this work.
+The following represent our core advocacy positions and examples of actions, publications or other documents we've produced to support this work.
 This list is not comprehensive, but comprises our key organisational positions which we feel are non-negotiable when it comes to seeking the highest attainable quality of life for people who use drugs.

 Decriminalisation of all drugs